kyma-project/busola/docs/extensibility/form-widgets.md

 Name widgets render a name input field.
 They contain an automatic name generator, and additionally set the label field when changed.
 They are added automatically to all forms, and set to the `metadata.name` value.

+#### Widget-specific parameters

+- **extraPaths** - an array of extra paths to fill in with the contents of the field/.
+Each path can either be a period-separated string or an array of strings.
+-

 #### Example

 ```json